Experimental therapy for neurodegenerative diseases balances NAD+ levels in Phase II clinical trial.(Shidlovski | iStock)

 Nearly 1 million people in the United States are living with multiple sclerosis—an inflammatory, demyelinating disease of the central nervous system that is the most common (non-traumatic) cause of neurological disability in young adults.
 Approximately one in three people with multiple sclerosis have developed a progressive form of the disease called relapsing multiple sclerosis, for which there are no approved, effective therapies, leading to significant loss of quality of life for these patients.

-Clene Nanomedicine, Inc., a clinical-stage biopharmaceutical company, recently announced the presentation of interim results from their Phase II clinical trials, which involve several hundred participants who are living with the condition that the new medication is meant to treat.
+Clene Nanomedicine, Inc., a clinical-stage biopharmaceutical company, announced the presentation of interim results from their Phase II clinical trials, which involve several hundred participants who are living with the condition that the new medication is meant to treat.
 The trials have thus far demonstrated the effects of its lead experimental therapeutic CNM-Au8 in patients with either relapsing multiple sclerosis or Parkinson’s disease.
 The preliminary data from the Phase II studies REPAIR-MS and REPAIR-PD demonstrate CNM-Au8 modulates key molecules essential for energy flow and metabolism, such as nicotinamide adenine dinucleotide (NAD+), in the central nervous systems of these patients.
 Full analyses will be conducted once the Phase II clinical trials are complete.

 “We believe these interim data represent the first clinical evidence of CNM-Au8’s ability to positively impact key bioenergetic metabolic markers in the brains of multiple sclerosis and Parkinson’s disease patients, two diseases in which central nervous system bioenergetic failure is known to play a significant role in disease pathophysiology,” said Robert Glanzman, MD, FAAN, Chief Medical Officer of Clene.